kumpan/unikorn/content/web/2020-06-24-project-management-sv.md

 ---
 shorttitle: Project Management
+path: /sv/webbanalys/project-management/
 shortdesc: The secret sauce lies in building the best web thing you possibly can from the start.
 We can help you with planning the web project based on your customers user intent, so that the customers more easily can interact with your content.
-title: Web Project Management
+title: Projektledning av webb och digitala strategier
 description: Web Project Management
 canonical: https://www.unikorn.se/sv/webbanalys/project-management/
-path: /sv/webbanalys/project-management/
 language: sv
 original: /web-analytics/project-management/
 menu_position: 2